BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/war_beasts.md

 ### SHOOTING FROM A WAR BEAST

 Models in a Howdah are never considered to be Engaged in Combat and so can always Shoot as normal, measuring the range and Line of Sight from each individual model.
 Models in the Howdah may Shoot regardless of how far the War Beast has Moved, so long as they themselves haven't Moved over half their Move Value or gone up or down a level.
-War Beasts and Magic War Beasts and Shooting

 ## WAR BEASTS AND COMBAT